tomarovsky/BuscoClade/docs/Usage.md

 sample name in the output phylogeny.
 Supported extensions: `.fasta`, `.fna`, `.fa`, and their gzipped versions (`.fasta.gz`, `.fna.gz`, `.fa.gz`).

-### Per-sample VCFs + reference genome
+### Reconstructed samples against a reference genome

-If you have per-sample VCFs, the pipeline applies SNPs directly to the BUSCO sequences of a reference genome using `apply_vcf_to_busco.py`.
-Each VCF file must contain exactly one sample.
-Only SNPs are used — indels present in the VCF are ignored.
-This avoids rebuilding full pseudo-genome assemblies and re-running BUSCO for each sample — instead, BUSCO is run once on the reference, and ortholog sequences for all other samples are reconstructed by applying their SNPs to the reference BUSCO sequences exon-by-exon.
+If you have per-sample VCFs and/or already-reconstructed consensus genomes, BuscoClade reconstructs their BUSCO ortholog sequences from a reference genome's BUSCO output — running BUSCO **once** on the reference instead of once per sample.
+Two sources share the same reference and the same substitution-only invariant (which is what makes gap-aware insertion valid):

+- **VCF source** (`apply_vcf_to_busco.py`): SNPs from a single-sample VCF are applied to the reference BUSCO sequences exon-by-exon.
+Indels are ignored.
+  Samples are named `{sample}.{ref_prefix}.AltRef`.
+- **Consensus-FASTA source** (`apply_consensus_to_busco.py`): for an
+  already-reconstructed genome that is **coordinate-identical** to the reference (identical chromosome names and coordinates, substitutions only — no indels, no renaming), the reference's CDS exon regions are sliced directly out of the consensus genome.
+Samples are named `{sample}.{ref_prefix}.Consensus`.

-Place per-sample VCF files and the corresponding reference genome together into a subdirectory under `input/vcf_reconstruct/`.
-Each subdirectory is processed independently, which allows reconstructing sequences against different references in a single run:
+Place, per subdirectory under `input/reconstruct/`, one reference FASTA at the subdirectory top level, plus an optional `vcf/` directory (per-sample `.vcf.gz`) and/or an optional `fasta/` directory (per-sample consensus genomes).
+Each subdirectory is processed independently, which allows reconstructing against different references in a single run:

 ```
 input/
     genomes/
         Species1.fasta
         Species2.fasta.gz
-    vcf_reconstruct/
+    reconstruct/
         subdir1/                    # one reference per directory
-            reference1.fasta
+            reference1.fasta        # reference (BUSCO runs once on it)
+            vcf/
-            SampleA.vcf.gz
+                SampleA.vcf.gz      # -> SampleA.reference1.AltRef
                 SampleB.vcf.gz
+            fasta/
+                SampleC.fasta       # -> SampleC.reference1.Consensus
         subdir2/                    # another reference
             reference2.fasta
-            SampleC.vcf.gz
+            fasta/
+                SampleD.fasta
 ```

-The directory name is used only for organization — the VCF file prefix determines the sample name in the output phylogeny.
+The subdirectory name is used only for organization — the VCF / FASTA file prefix determines the sample name in the output phylogeny.
 No additional config changes are needed; the pipeline detects subdirectories automatically.
+Both `vcf/` and `fasta/` are optional, so a subdirectory can use either source or both.
+Because the reference file name becomes `{ref_prefix}` in every sample name, name it deliberately (e.g. `species_1.fasta` rather than `reference.species_1.fasta`) for concise tree labels.

 BUSCO is run once on the reference genome in each subdirectory.
-The resulting `single_copy_busco_sequences/` and `metaeuk_output/` are then used by `apply_vcf_to_busco.py` to produce per-sample ortholog sequences.
+The resulting `single_copy_busco_sequences/` and `metaeuk_output/` are then reused to produce per-sample ortholog sequences for both sources.

 ### Multi-sample VCF via vcf2phylip (optional)